 - i.
 For Convenience.
 The Housing Commission may terminate the agreement for convenience with thirty (30) days' notice to the broker/agent. - ii.
 For Cause.
 The broker/agent's failure to timely and satisfactorily perform any obligations under the agreement shall constitute a default.
 Should the broker/agent fail to cure the default within a reasonable time, the Housing Commission may terminate the right to proceed under the agreement and procure equivalent services.
 Broker/agent shall be liable to Housing Commission for any extra costs incurred by the Housing Commission due to the default. - iii.
 For Lack of Funding.
-The agreement may be terminated immediately by Housing Commission upon cessation of funding of the state, local or federal program that funds this agreement.
+The agreement may be terminated immediately by Housing Commission upon cessation of funding of the state, local or federal program that funds the agreement. - C. Attorneys' Fees and Costs.
+If any legal action or arbitration is brought for the enforcement of the action, the successful party shall be entitled to recover reasonable attorneys' fees and other costs incurred, in that action, in addition to any other relief to which it may be entitled. - D. Disputes.
+All disputes arising under the agreement shall be resolved by litigation in San Diego Superior Court, Downtown Branch after first attempting resolution of the dispute through non-binding mediation. - E. Qualifications.
+The broker/agent shall, at all times during the rendition of services, be a real estate agent licensed by the State of California's Department of Real Estate and shall exercise the standard of care used by brokers within the City of San Diego. - F. Retained Brokers.
+The relationship between the broker/agent and the Housing Commission will be a non-exclusive representation.
+Housing Commission may retain several brokers and will refer properties to a retained broker on a rotating basis or based on experience of the broker as determined by the Housing Commission in its sole discretion.
+The Housing Commission will track properties referred by retained brokers to properly determine the appropriate broker/agent that is entitled to compensation for the acquisition of a property.

-Subject: RETENTION OF REAL ESTATE BROKERS; OPERATING PROCEDURES FOR BROKERS
+Subject: RETENTION OF REAL ESTATE BROKERS; OPERATING PROCEDURES FOR BROKERS; AND PEER OR DESK REVIEW OF APPRAISALS